 - Encouraging optimism, productivity, and creativity

 How about a little herb garden right on your kitchen window?
-Sage, holy basil, and rosemary would make fabulous for starters.
-Some sources say these herbs’ unique properties and distinct aroma can purify the air and rid it of fussy, unpleasant moods and conditions, such as anxiety, insomnia, fatigue, anger, and fear.
-Add that to the bragging rights you’ll have, because now you have better-seasoned meals, thanks to your very own garden.
+According to sources, herbs have unique properties and distinct aroma that can purify the air and get rid of unpleasant moods and conditions, including anxiety, insomnia, fatigue, anger, and fear.
+All that on top of the bragging rights you’ll have because you can now have better-seasoned meals, thanks to your very own garden.
 Check out this list of herbs to start growing in your garden.

-These are just suggestions that have worked for us.
-But generally, what we’re saying is get rid of all things that stress you out and replace it with stuff that inspire you and make you smile.
-That’s the plan.
+These are suggestions that have worked for us.
+Generally, what we’re saying is get rid of all things that stress you out and replace it with beautiful things that inspire you and make you smile.
+That’s the plan!